chamalulu/live-key/README.md

 done
 ```

+### /home on encrypted filesystem image

+Package cryptsetup is installed in live system.

+`persistence persistence-encryption=luks persistence-media=removable-usb` is
+added to boot parameters to make live-boot only consider luks encrypted
+filesystem on removable usb.

+The image of the encrypted filesystem is created by the script
+`create_persistence.sh` given the name of the image to create.

+## Testing in virtual machine

+The Makefile has two phony test targets, `test` and `ptest`.

+`test` dependes on the iso image.
+It starts a VM with the iso image attached to the cdrom drive.

+`ptest` depends on the iso image and an image of an encrypted peristence block device.
+It starts a VM with the iso image as in `test` and also the persistence image attached as removable usb storage.

 ## Things to implement in live-key project

-### /home on encrypted filesystem image

-This requires package cryptsetup on both build host and live system.

-Add `persistence persistence-encryption=luks` to boot parameters.

-Also add `persistence-media=removable-usb persistence-storage=file` to boot
-parameters to make live-boot only consider filesystem image `persistence` on
-binary image filesystem.